cronitorio/cronitor-python/README.md

 ### Integrate with Cron/Scheduled Task Libraries

-This package provides a lightweight wrapper for integrating with libraries like Celery's [periodic tasks](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html) or the popular [schedule](https://github.com/dbader/schedule) package to monitor any job.
+This package provides a lightweight wrapper for integrating with libraries like Celery's [Beat Scheduler](https://docs.celeryproject.org/en/v5.0.5/reference/celery.beat.html) or the popular [schedule](https://github.com/dbader/schedule) package to monitor any job.

 #### celery example
 ```python